 BA and MSt (Oxford); PhD (Cambridge)

 I joined the School of English in 2017 as an Assistant Professor in English Literature (1880-present).
 Prior to this I was a Lecturer at the Open University and a Senior Lecturer at Manchester Metropolitan University.
 I have taught both literature and creative writing.
 As well as scholarly research, I write fiction and have written reviews and essays for Times Literary Supplement, Guardian, New York Times and Five Dials, amongst other publications.

 I teach widely on modern and contemporary literature.
 Presently I contribute to the following modules:

-Academic Community; Studying Literature; Victorian and Fin de Siecle Literature 1830-1910; Dark Futures, Tainted Pasts; Contemporary Fiction; Literature and Popular Culture; Modern and Contemporary Literature
+Academic Community; Studying Literature; Victorian and Fin de Siecle Literature 1830-1910; Dark Futures, Tainted Pasts (Gothic and Dystopian Literature); Contemporary Fiction; Literature and Popular Culture; Modern and Contemporary Literature